-- It provides a safe working environment at the workplace which should include safety from the persons coming into contact at the workplace such as clients, business associates, etc.
+- It provides a safe working environment at the workplace, which should include safety guidelines when interacting with persons you come into contact with at the workplace, such as clients, business associates, etc.

-- Display the penal consequences of sexual harassment and information regarding the Internal Complaint Committee.
+- Displays the penal consequences of sexual harassment and information regarding the Internal Complaint Committee.

-- Organize workshops and awareness programs at regular intervals for sensitizing the employees about sexual harassment at the workplace and process of redressal in case of such events.
+- Organizes PoSH workshops and awareness programs at regular intervals for sensitizing employees about sexual harassment at the workplace and the process of redressal, in case of such events.

-- Provide necessary assistance to the Internal Complaint Committee/ Local Committee for dealing with the complaint and conducting an inquiry.
+- Provides necessary assistance to the Internal Complaint Committee or Local Committee for dealing with the complaint and conducting an inquiry.

-- Assist in securing the attendance of respondents and witnesses before the Internal Complaint Committee/ Local Committee.
+- Assists in securing the attendance of respondents and witnesses before the Internal Complaint Committee or Local Committee.

-- Provide assistance to the aggrieved woman if she wants to file a police complaint before the Police under the provisions of the Indian Penal Code, 1860.
+- Provides assistance to the aggrieved woman if she wants to file a police complaint before the Police under the provisions of the Indian Penal Code, 1860.

-- Treat sexual harassment as a misconduct under the service rules and initiate action for such misconduct.
+- Treats sexual harassment as a misconduct under the service rules and initiate action for such misconduct.

 IMPACT OF SEXUAL HARASSMENT ON VICTIMS

-The victims of sexual harassment at the workplace often suffer from issues such as anxiety, low confidence, etc. It also affects her family life.
-Many times, the attitude of the co-workers and family towards the victim changes which adds to her misery.
+It can also affect her family life.
+Often, the attitude of her co-workers and family towards the victim changes which adds to her misery.